-- Form LM-2-Lengthy report filed electronically by branches with \$250,000 or more in annual receipts. - Form LM-3-Four-page report filed electronically by branches with total annual receipts of at least \$10,000 but less than \$250,000.
-The Department of Labor (DOL) instituted an electronic filing system, the Electronic Forms System (EFS), which replaced the Adobe Acrobat and digital signature system.
-With a web-enabled computer, a treasurer may complete, sign (along with the president) and electronically file the LM-3 without purchasing a digital signature or downloading special software.
-In addition, EFS performs all calculations for the LM report and completes a form error check prior to submission to the DOL. - Form LM-4-Two-page report filed electronically by branches with annual financial receipts of less than \$10,000.
+- Form LM-2-Lengthy report filed electronically by branches with \$250,000 or more in annual receipts. - Form LM-3-Four-page report filed electronically by branches with total annual receipts of at least \$10,000 but less than \$250,000. - Form LM-4-Two-page report filed electronically by branches with annual financial receipts of less than \$10,000.

 The officers who are required to file annual financial reports are responsible for maintaining records that will provide, in sufficient detail, the information and data necessary to verify the accuracy and completeness of the report.
-The records must be kept for at least five years after the report is filed.
-Any record necessary to verify, explain or clarify the report must be retained, including but not limited to. vouchers, worksheets, receipts and applicable resolutions.
+The records must be kept for at least five years after the date the report is filed.
+Any record necessary to verify, explain or clarify the report must be retained, including but not limited to vouchers, worksheets, receipts and applicable resolutions.

-Willfully failing to file a report or to keep required records can lead to criminal penalties-specifically a fine of not more than \$100,000, imprisonment for not more than one year, or both.
-Knowingly making a false statement or representation of a material fact or knowingly failing to disclose a material fact in a report or other required document; and/ or willfully making a false entry in, or withholding, concealing or destroying documents required to be kept; may result in the same penalties listed above.
+Willfully failing to file a report or to keep required records can lead to criminal penalties-specifically, a fine of not more than \$100,000, imprisonment for not more than one year, or both.
+Knowingly making a false statement or representation of a material fact or knowingly failing to disclose a material fact in a report or other required document; and/or willfully making a false entry in, or withholding, concealing or destroying documents required to be kept may result in the same penalties listed above.

-As a reminder, since 2005 the OLMS has required labor organizations to submit Form LM-2 electronically.
-OLMS also permitted, but did not require, those who file Forms LM-3 and LM-4 to file electronic reports.
-Under a new rule, OLMS requires all filers to file electronically.
+As a reminder, since 2005, the OLMS has required labor organizations to submit Form LM-2 electronically.
+OLMS also requires all filers to file electronically.
 This new rule was applicable to fiscal years beginning on or after Jan.
 1, 2017.

-Additionally, more information is available on the DOL website concerning electronic filing as well as information on registering with EFS.
+Additionally, more information is available on the Department of Labor's (DOL) website concerning electronic filing as well as information on registering with the Electronic Forms System (EFS).
 Anyone who needs to prepare or sign an LM form in EFS will need a specific personal identification number (PIN) for his or her union.
 The DOL advises that each union (i.e., each branch or state association) should select one representative to register with EFS online and obtain a PIN for that union (branch or state association).

-More information on filing the appropriate LM form for your branch or state association can be found at dol.gov/
+More information on filing the appropriate LM form for your branch or state association can be found at.dol. gov/olms/.

-In addition to information on filing the LM report, the same link can be used to search for other important information, including but not limited to:
+In addition to information on filing the LM report, the same link can be used to search for other important information including, but not limited to:

 - Conducting audits in small unions-A guide for trustees with a limited, focused review of financial records that was developed for use by trustees from small unions.
-The guide can be found at the above link by clicking on "Union Resources" under "Compliance Assistance Resources" and then clicking "Publications" under "Union Financial Integrity."
-The link to a PDF of the guide is under "Financial Safeguards." - Bonding requirements under the LMRDA-All branches and state associations that have liquid assets and annual receipts of \$5,000 or more in value must be bonded. - Bonding computation worksheet-Many NALC branches and some state associations either do not have a bond and should, or are under-bonded.
-This worksheet will assist the branch treasurer in assuring that any branch officer who handles funds or who has access to funds is bonded for at least the minimum amount required by the Department of Labor.
-(Both the bonding requirements and the computation worksheet can be found by following the same links listed above for the guide for conducting audits.)
+The guide can be found at the above link by clicking on "Compliance Assistance" and then clicking "Union Resources" and then "Union Financial Integrity." - Bonding requirements under the LMRDA-All branches and state associations that have liquid assets and annual receipts of \$5,000 or more in value must be bonded. - Bonding computation worksheet-Many NALC branches and some state associations either do not have a bond and should, or are under-bonded.
+This worksheet will assist the branch treasurer in ensuring that any branch officer who handles funds or who has access to funds is bonded for at least the minimum amount required by the DOL.
+(Both the bonding requirements and the computation worksheet can be found by following the same links listed above for the guide, but under "Union Financial Integrity" click on "Publications.")